fantattitude/PXPGradientColor/README.md

 						endingColor:(UIColor *)endingColor;
 	+ (id)gradientWithColors:(NSArray *)colors

-Once your PAGradientColor object has been created, you can use the drawing method from any graphics context :
+Once your PXPGradientColor object has been created, you can use the drawing method from any graphics context :

 	@implement MyCustomView